 Los Angeles, Calif. - August 21st, 2019 - Last week, Microsoft released Windows 10 Insider Preview Build 18963 to Windows Insiders in the Fast ring, which brought GPU temperature to Task Manager, renaming virtual desktops feature, Settings and Search improvements, and more.
 A week passed quickly.
-And today, another Windows 10 20H1 (also known as Windows 10 version 2004) preview build is introduced, right behind Build 18963.
+And today, another Windows 10 20H1 (also known as Windows 10 May 2020 Update version 2004) preview build is introduced, right behind Build 18963.
 That’s Windows 10 Insider Preview Build 18965.
 Let's see what this update brings.

 As usual, there are some new features and improvements included in Build 18965, of which the most notably are the control over restarting apps at sign-in and Feedback Hub updates.

 As we know, applications have the ability to register for restart, which helps in a few situations, including enabling users to get back to what they were doing if they need to restart their computers.
 Previously this option was tied to the “Use my sign-in info to automatically finish setting up my device” option under Sign-in options in accounts settings.
 With 20H1 Preview Build 18965, you will have more explicit control over when Windows automatically restarts apps that were open when you restart your PC.

 There’s a new app restart setting.
 When turned it on, Windows will automatically save your restartable apps when signing out, restarting, or shutting down Windows, and restart them next time you sign in.
 This setting is off by default and you can change it any time in Settings > Accounts > Sign-in options, and can find it by searching for “restart apps” in the search box.

 With Windows 10 20H1 Build 18965, now you are able to more clearly see the differentiation between Problems and Suggestions on the Feedback section of the app.
 There will be a colored icon which labels Problem or Suggestion displayed above each feedback entry.